Skip to content

 Advantages

-• Invest & Repeat — automatic savings plans on Playlist ETFs
+• Invest & Repeat — automatic plan on a monthly, fortnightly, quarterly, half-yearly or annual schedule across the Playlist ETFs

 • All Belgian taxes handled automatically (TOB, withholding tax, CGT 2026)